top of page

 The Untold Story

-Millions live with untreated or poorly treated eye loss, yet the emotional, social, and psychological impacts often go unnoticed.
+Millions live with untreated or poorly treated eye loss, yet the emotional, social, and psychological impacts of losing the gift of sight often go unnoticed.

 Limited Access

-In countries like Indonesia, there is fewer than 1 ocularist per 1 million people, limiting access to life-changing treatment.
+In Indonesia, there is fewer than 1 ocularist per 1 million people.

 Our Mission

-Project SeeShell's mission is to empower individuals who have lost function of their eye(s) by funding doctors in Indonesia to create and install prosthetics, while creating a supportive community that raises awareness and promotes understanding of various ocular diseases.
+Project SeeShell's mission is to empower individuals who have lost function of their eye(s) by funding clinics around the world to create and install prosthetics, while creating a supportive community that raises awareness and promotes understanding of various ocular diseases.

 Ana Kanashvili